Attention All Candidates: On Trade, Ignore the Editorials, Just Keep Listening to the People

 The charges: the candidates are thinking small, pandering to labor and failing to grasp the benefits of free trade.

 The reality: the candidates are witnessing the toll those agreements are taking on America, and they are courageous enough to say it’s time to change course.

 The evidence: John Kerry in 2004, Al Gore in 2000, and Bill Clinton in 1992 and 1996 all had nearly unblemished records of support for free trade, yet they all were endorsed by labor.
 The candidates’ positions on trade were a very minor factor in each of these deliberations.

 The candidates are challenging flawed trade policies because of their horrible outcomes, just as they would rationally analyze other public policy issues.
-And it isn't fair to say that they are thinking small -- exactly the opposite.
-Because it takes tremendous courage to admit mistakes, challenge the status quo and take stands that don't earn cheers from editorial boards.
+And it isn’t fair to say they are thinking small—exactly the opposite.
+Because it takes tremendous courage to admit mistakes, challenge the status quo and take stands that don’t earn cheers from editorial boards.

-In reality, President Clinton showed humble signs of change on trade late in his administration -- negotiating modest but important deals with Cambodia and Jordan that raised the bar for workers' rights in trade agreements.
-If you ask Clinton advisors now whether or not they thought they negotiated a good deal on China's accession to the World Trade Organization, nearly anyone taking a dispassionate view would admit that they could have -- and should have -- done much better.
+In reality, President Clinton showed humble signs of change on trade late in his administration—negotiating modest but important deals with Cambodia and Jordan that raised the bar for workers’ rights in trade agreements.
+If you ask Clinton advisers now whether or not they thought they negotiated a good deal on China’s accession to the World Trade Organization, nearly anyone taking a dispassionate view would admit that they could have—and should have—done much better.

 There can be no doubt that currency manipulation, illegal subsidies and dumping, trade deals that give incentives to ship jobs and not products overseas, and a stubborn refusal to stop these practices are closing plants and eroding the economic security of millions of families and thousands of communities across our nation.